antoyne7/icons-and-changelog/README.md

 # Icons and build size

-Inside the Laboratory component, you can see some icons.
+Inside the `Laboratory` component, you can see some icons.
-The GenericIcon component is importing every components from Antd.
+The `GenericIcon` component is importing every components from Antd.
-When this component is enabled, the build size increase significently (+1MB)
+When this component is enabled, the build size increase significently (+1MB) To see the build size, run the build task and open `stats.html`

 # Commits and changelog